 Cons: If too much polish on the brush it pools.
 Hence, requires several thin coats to get opaque coverage with longer nails.

 Verdict: I really like the color and brightness.
 Looks good with my skin tone.
-Polish has uses for nail art as well as a base color.
+Polish can be used for nail art as well nail color.
 Keeping this one.

 Cuppa by Butter London